Centralizers of sections of a reductive group scheme: Centralizers over a general base

 Having established the desired flatness result, we move on to considering some corollaries.
 Our main goal is to establish structural results concerning $Z_G(X)$ for a pure fiberwise nilpotent section $X$ of $\fg$; specifically, we will show under mild hypotheses on $S$ and $G$ that there are short exact sequences

-in which $R_X$ is smooth with connected unipotent fibers, $D_X^0$ is a reductive group scheme, and $D_X/D_X^0$ is finite etale.
+in which $R_X$ is smooth with connected unipotent fibers, $D_X^0$ is a reductive group scheme, and $D_X/D_X^0$ is finite etale (and thus in particular $C_X$ is finitely presented and affine).
 The first sequence splits etale-locally on $S$.
 Using some cohomological calculations, including certain instances of the \textit{Grothendieck--Serre conjecture}, we will show in Theorem~\ref{theorem:grothendieck-serre} that if $S = \Spec A$ then under certain hypotheses on the base ring $A$, two pure fiberwise nilpotent sections of $\fg$ are $\Ad_{G(A)}$-conjugate if and only if they are $\Ad_{G(k(\eta))}$-conjugate.
 Specifically, we will show that if $Y \in \fg$ is another pure fiberwise nilpotent section which is generically (rationally) conjugate to $X$, then $\Transp_G(X, Y)$ is a $Z_G(X)$-torsor which is trivial over $\eta$, and moreover any such generically trivial $Z_G(X)$-torsor is trivial.

 Before establishing any of these corollaries, we will find it necessary to establish more properties of the instability parabolic and associated cocharacters over general reduced bases.
 In particular, defining $R_X$, showing that $R_X$ is smooth, and showing that $Z_G(X)/R_X$ exists as a (flat) scheme will all require having fiberwise (almost) associated cocharacters over some base.
 Specifically, if $\tau: \bG_m \to G$ is fiberwise almost associated to $X$, then $R_X$ will be defined to be $Z_G(X) \cap U_G(\tau)$.
 By Proposition~\ref{proposition:properties-of-instability-parabolic}, the fibers of this $R_X$ are independent of the fibers of $\tau$, so $R_X$ will be seen to be independent of $\tau$ as soon as it is seen to be flat.